 English 112A is an upper division course designed to introduce the literature of childhood experience to adult readers.
 Although children are the central characters and the main readers, writers of this genre structure their works using many of the same complex literary devices and themes found in adult literature.
 We will discuss these techniques as we analyze the readings, which represent a variety of cultures and ethnic diversity.
-Students will also have the opportunity to become familiar with picture books, fairy tales and folk tales.
-This course is designed to meet the subject matter requirement for those considering a teaching credential; though the information and curriculum approaches that we will explore will be helpful for elementary, middle or secondary levels of instruction, this is a literature class, not an educational methodology class.
+While the assigned readings are all chapter books, students will also have the opportunity to become familiar with picture books, fairy tales, and folk tales.
+This course is designed to meet the subject matter requirement for those considering a teaching credential; though the information and curriculum approaches that we will explore will be helpful for elementary, middle, or secondary levels of instruction, this is a literature class, not an educational methodology class.

-English Department Student Learning Objectives
+English Department Student Learning Objectives (SLOs)